-Deposit balance shall be checked daily or prior to working on a project.
+Deposit balance shall be checked daily or prior to working on a project balances shall be checked daily or prior to working on a project and as needed throughout life of the project to ensure escrow account balances remain positive.
 All deposit accounts shall be reviewed monthly with Finance records.